satansdeer/satansdeer.github.com/src/pages/posts/react-modal-window/index.md

 ➜ webpack
 ```

-Now put add this line in your layour.
+Now put add this line in your layout.
 I don't know maybe in your footer or just in the bottom of your `_layouts/default.html`:

 ```html
 <script type="text/javascript" src="/assets/javascripts/bundle.js" charset="utf-8"></script>
 ```

 Open your site.
-You should see `It works!` in javascript console.
+You should see `It works!` in Javascript console.
 If not – double check webpack config and make sure that `bundle.js` was built.

 ## Add React